Skarlso/crd-bootstrap/README.md

 ![logo](./hack/crd-bootstrap-logo.png)

-__NOTE__: This project is heavily in development phase.

 Welcome to CRD bootstrapper.
 The name explains what this controller does.
 It keeps CRDs in your cluster up-to-date.

-Simple as that.
-There are three types of bootstrap options (the third is underway).
+Simple, as that.
+There are three types of bootstrap options.

 - URL
 - ConfigMap